kribe48/rise_drones/doc/source/CRM_API.rst

 ~~~~~~~~~~~~

 .. compatibility:: badge
-  :crm: -
+  :crm: implemented

-The function clients requests a JSON with of all connected clients.
+The function clients requests a JSON-formatted string which contains all connected clients.
 The key
 "filter" can be used to filer only the matching client id's of
 interest, for example "dss" to get all connected dss's, "dss001" to
 get a specific dss or an empty string "" to get all clients.
 In the return